With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWhiteriver Indian Hospital is a mental health clinic in Whiteriver, AZ, located at 200 West Hospital Drive, 85941 zip code area.
-Whiteriver Indian Hospital provides outpatient treatment and telemedicine/telehealth.
-Whiteriver Indian Hospital offers psychotropic medication and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
-Additional services offered at Whiteriver Indian Hospital include suicide prevention services, case management and chronic disease/illness management.
+Whiteriver Indian Hospital provides telemedicine/telehealth and outpatient treatment.
+Whiteriver Indian Hospital offers psychotropic medication and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Additional services offered at Whiteriver Indian Hospital include case management, chronic disease/illness management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.